USEPA/LCIAformatter/paper.md

 # Summary

+Overview-Sarah

+# Statement of need

 Life cycle impact assessment (LCIA) methods can be implemented in life cycle assessment (LCA) software to provide impact assessment results for life cycle inventory (LCI) data loaded into the software, but the flows used in these methods must match exactly the flows in the LCI data (add ref).
 As LCI flows are updated, the impact methods should also be made available, and vice versa, as LCIA method developers update characterization factors, they should be available as soon as possible to work with existing LCI data.
-The LCIA formatter module this paper describes is a specific solution to take LCIA methods from original providers, map them to an authoritative flow list, and export them in common data formats.
+The LCIA formatter module this paper describes is a specific solution to take LCIA methods from original providers, map them to an authoritative flow list, and export them in common data formats..

-# Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.

-# Mathematics
+# Structure

-Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$

-Double dollars make self-standing equations:
+Ben Y

 $$\Theta(x) = \left\{\begin{array}{l}
 0\textrm{ if } x < 0\cr